Bill Buckner's 1986 World Series error: The play

-Had Buckner fielded the ball with Wilson safe at first, the score would have remained tied for the next Mets batter.
-Had Buckner put out Wilson at first base -- either by himself or by throwing to a covering Stanley -- Game 6 would have gone to an 11th inning.
+Had Buckner fielded the ball but not in time to get Wilson at first, the score likely would have remained tied for the next Mets batter, Howard Johnson, with runners on first and third.
+Had Buckner fielded the ball and then put out Wilson at first base – either by himself or by throwing to a covering Stanley – Game 6 would have gone to an 11th inning.